• Skip to main content

 Jump to Recipe Print Recipe

 Garden BLT's with Pesto Aioli are a veggie-packed twist on a favorite classic sandwich!
 Go way beyond just bacon, lettuce, and tomato with cucumber, avocado, cheese and a homemade pesto aioli to add all those nutritious greens from the garden harvest!
-This hearty pesto BLT is a summer favorite sandwich-for-dinner night!
+This hearty pesto BLT is a summer favorite!

 Garden BLT's with pesto aioli and extra veggies on ciabatta bread.